Resources for College Students

 Alcohol and Epinephrine: Do They Mix?

 Most students come to be of legal drinking age while attending college, and we are often asked about the effects that alcohol might have when combined with epinephrine.
-According to Dr. Clifton T. Furukawa, an allergist and clinical professor of pediatrics at the University of Washington, School of Medicine, Seattle, W.A., and a member of FARE’s Medical Advisory Board, alcohol may increase the rate at which a food allergen is absorbed, therefore resulting in a quicker onset of symptoms.
+According to Dr. Clifton T. Furukawa, an allergist and clinical professor of pediatrics at the University of Washington, School of Medicine, Seattle, W.A., alcohol may increase the rate at which a food allergen is absorbed, therefore resulting in a quicker onset of symptoms.
 He also explained a few additional risks for college students to consider.

 “If a person has had alcoholic drinks and then needs epinephrine, the epinephrine will still be effective.
 However, alcohol use does present a risk to food-allergic individuals.
 When alcohol is consumed, judgment, timing, and muscle coordination are adversely affected.
 Thus, people may take chances they should not, may misjudge what is occurring, and may allow food contamination to occur just by mishandling.
 Additionally, their ability to recognize a reaction, give themselves medications, and summon help may be affected.